craftysyntax/hatchet/README.md

 yarn build && yarn run dev
 ```

-Set up the database in your .env file and then run
+Copy .env.example to .env and aadjust settings to suit.
+Make sure at the very least the database and app_url are set

 ```
-php artisan migrate
+php artisan storage:link && php artisan key:generate && php artisan migrate

 ```

 Then seed with the data